bhadmusolaide/my-farm-stock-management/README.md

-# 🐔 Chicken Stock Management System
+# 🐔 Omzo-Farmz Stock Management System

 A modern, full-featured web application for managing chicken stock inventory, orders, transactions, and business operations.
 Built with React, Vite, and Supabase.